-The basic principle to be observed is that a director should not use his position to profit or gain some benefit or advantage for himself his related He should avoid situations that may compromise his impartiality.
-If an actual or potential conflict of interest may arise on the part of a director, he fully and immediately disclose it should not the decision-making process.
-A director who has a material conflict of interest should seriously consider resigning from his position.
+The basic principle to be observed is that a director should not use his position to profit or gain some benefit or advantage for himself and/or his related interests. should He avoid situations that may compromise his impartiality.
+If an actual or potential conflict of interest may arise on the part of a director, he should fully and immediately disclose it should not participate decision-making process.
+A director who а continuing conflict material of interest should seriously consider resigning from his position.

-A conflict of interest considered shall be material if the director's personal or business interest is antagonistic to that of AP, or stands acquire or gain financial advantage at the expense of AP.
+A conflict of interest shall be considered material if the director's personal or business interest is antagonistic to that of AP, or stands to acquire or gain financial advantage at the expense of AP.